Before you start

 - In your ADFS instance, go to Service > Certifications

 - Click on the certificate under Token-signing and select View Certificate. certificate

 - Click Next on Certificate Export Wizard.

 - Select Base-64 encoded... from the options and click Next.

 - Click Finish to export the certificate.
 ADFS will export the certificate to your configured downloads folder.

 Now that you have everything set up in ADFS, you'll need to add your ADFS details to Figma.
 Our Set up a custom SAML configuration article takes you through that process.

-You will need the following information from ADFS.
+You'll need the following information from ADFS:

-- IdP SSO Target URL: We will use this link to connect to the Identity Provider when someone from your Organization attempts to login via SAML SSO.
+- IdP SSO Target URL: Figma will use this link to connect to the Identity Provider when someone from your Organization attempts to login via SAML SSO.
 For ADFS, it should look something like this:

 - Signing Certificate: This is the certificate that you have just downloaded.